Rigellute/spotify-tui/README.md

 client_secret: qr6stu789vwxyz
 ```

+Back in the Spotify dashboard for your newly created app, click "Edit settings" and add `http://localhost:8888/callback` to the `Redirect URIs`.

-When you start `spotify-tui` with this set, you will be redirected to an official spotify webpage to ask you for permissions.
+When you start `spotify-tui` with this set, you will be redirected to an official Spotify webpage to ask you for permissions.

-Once accepted you will be redirected to `localhost` (this is temporary: eventually this will be a webpage with these instructions).
+Once accepted you will be redirected to `localhost`.
 Copy the URL and paste into the prompt back in the terminal.
 And now you are ready to use the `spotify-tui`!

 ## Libraries used